dhis2/dhis2-docs/src/developer/web-api/event-hooks.md

 There are 2 main concept for event hooks, you need to configure the source (which includes the path, and the field filters to apply) and one or multiple targets (webhooks, JMS etc).

 To illustrate some of these points we will go through a simple webhook that listens on metadata changes for dataElements.
-And havd a webhook target enabled.
+And have a webhook target enabled.

 ```json
 {